-- all commercial fertilizer - fertilizer-pesticide combinations - pre-emergence herbicides mixed with fertilizer sold as one product - trace elements (micro nutrients) such as zinc and copper - lime and all soil conditioners, purchased manure, cottonseed hulls, sludge, gypsum, sulfur, marl, peat, and other conditioners - application costs if materials were custom applied
+- all commercial fertilizer - fertilizer-pesticide combinations - pre-emergence herbicides mixed with fertilizer sold as one product - trace elements (micro nutrients) such as zinc and copper - lime and all soil conditioners, purchased manure, cottonseed hulls, sludge, gypsum, sulfur, marl, peat, and other conditioners - application costs if materials were custom applied.
 Exclude expenses for potting mixes, vermiculite, and sterilized soil.
-This is recorded in Item 45 (other expenses)
+This is recorded in Item 47 (other expenses).

-Item 3 - Agricultural Chemicals or Biocontrols
+Item 3 - Agricultural Chemicals and Biocontrols